Table of Contents:

 - Famotidine is used in the treatment and prevention of stomach (gastric) and intestinal ulcers.

-- Famotidine promotes ulcer healing in animals with ulcers or erosions (shallow depressions in the stomach lining).
+- Famotidine promotes ulcer healing in people and animals with ulcers or erosions (shallow depressions in the stomach lining).

 - Famotidine may be useful in the treatment of stomach inflammation caused by kidney failure.

 - Drugs like Pepcid are used to manage acid-reflux disease, a condition similar to “heartburn” in people and caused by movement of stomach acid into the lower part of the esophagus.
 It can help to reduce injury to the esophagus (food tube).

 - Dogs and cats with mast cell tumors may be treated with famotidine or a related drug because these tumors can produce large amounts of histamine.

 How is Famotidine Supplied?

 - Famotidine is supplied in 10 mg, 20 mg, and 40 mg tablets.